 - Jumping will be suspended for 30 minutes after any time lightning is seen, heard, or reported within a 20 mile radius.

-- We do not jump if the current ground temperature is below 40 degrees Fahrenheit.
+- We do not conduct student jumps (including tandems) if the current ground temperature is below 40 degrees Fahrenheit.

 - We also do not jump if the ambient temperature at jump altitude results in a 120 MPH wind chill factor colder than -30 degrees Fahrenheit.

-- Then you have to factor in a 120 MPH wind chill which brings the temperature that is felt in freefall down to around -30 to -40 degrees Fahrenheit (yes, those are negative, as in below zero, temperatures).
+- Then you have to factor in a 120 MPH wind chill during freefall which brings the temperature that is felt down to around -30 to -40 degrees Fahrenheit (yes, those are negative, as in below zero, temperatures).
 To put this more into perspective, this is about the same wind chill temperature that is felt on top of Mount Everest during the summer time.
-Exposed flesh will begin to start to freezing within one minute.
+Exposed skin will begin to freeze within ten minutes.